es-jliew/carpooling-model-netlogo/README.md

-# Agent-Based Modelling on Carpooling Based on Ienterpersonal Proximity and Perception
+# Agent-Based Modelling on Carpooling Based on Interpersonal Proximity and Perception
 In this simulation, the model can be used to understand the interaction between interpersonal proximity and perception to carpooling.

 # Usage